How to Clean up Your Name and Improve Your Personal Online Reputation

 Many people actually have multiple accounts for this very reason.
 They may have an account for their private life and an account for the life they actually want to share.

-Consider Deleting Online Accounts to Clean Up Your Information and Reputation on Google and the Internet
+Consider Deleting Online Accounts to Help with Cleaning Up Your Information and Reputation Online

 You may even want to consider deleting some of your online accounts.